SMSpp-Project/smspp-project/README.md

 it for instructions.
 In several cases a (bash) batch is available to run a default sequence of tests (this may take a while).

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting merge requests to us.

 ## Authors

 - **Antonio Frangioni**